 I don’t read the Journal, save for a rare link that comes across my feed – like this one.
-I’ve heard that it’s gotten worse over the last few years, so maybe this isn’t as far from their norm as it seems like it should be, but when someone sends you an article, ostensibly about centrists, from a major newspaper – authored by someone who works at Brookings… I just didn’t expect to find something so overflowing with completely false information about what centrists think, who we are and blame us for things we aren’t even involved with.
+I’ve heard that it’s gotten worse over the last few years, so maybe this isn’t as far from their norm as it seems like it should be, but when someone sends you an article, ostensibly about centrists, from a major newspaper – authored by someone who works at Brookings no less… I just didn’t expect to find something so overflowing with completely false information about what centrists think, who we are and blaming moderates for things we aren’t even involved with.
+I had to respond.

 The Democratic Ideal & False Centrist Stereotypes

 The first few sentences seemed to be headed in a good direction.
 He began by speaking about how respect for the outcome of elections is on the decline (I agree), but then first goes off the rails here:

 “…disrespect for democratic outcomes has become particularly acute on the center-left.”

 That just plain isn’t true.
 It gets worse:

 “That may sound odd.
 We generally assume the political “middle” to be more reasonable and rational—and less partisan.”

 Here’s why that doesn’t make sense:

 - Centrist are currently and objectively less partisan: Out of the major segments of the political spectrum, there are far more centrists who are independents than those on the left and right, and that has been on the steady rise for some time, as the two major parries have been shifting away from the center.
 If we had a party, this wouldn’t be the case, as you can see from countries with multi-party systems, where centrists there can be just as ‘partisan’ as others.